-The world of today has made it clear that innovations are better achieved by a diverse team, where members challenge each other and bring fresh ideas and perspectives without any form of discrimination.
-Women play unique roles in technology and the society at large.
+Today's world has made it clear that innovations are better achieved by a diverse team, where members challenge each other and bring fresh ideas and perspectives without discrimination.
+Women play unique roles in technology and society at large.

-You use certain tools and products and begin to imagine it function differently if it were designed by women.
-If not designed, at least, a woman was part of the buildup.
-The idea that a product can be better if built by a diverse team are design flaws.
-You notice these flaws in design and then you agree the more that the tech industry does not have enough women.
+You use specific tools and products and begin to imagine them function differently if women designed them.
+If not designed, at least a woman was part of the buildup.
+Design flaws suggest that a product can be better if built by a diverse team.
+You notice these flaws in the design, and then you agree that the tech industry does not have enough women.

-The big then question is “IS THERE A PLACE FOR WOMEN IN DESIGN TECH?”
-Ideally, women deserve to have a say in the designing of products that are specific to them or to anyone at all.
+The big question then" is, "IS THERE A PLACE FOR WOMEN IN DESIGN TECH?"
+Ideally, women deserve to have a say in designing products that are specific to them or anyone at all.
 After all, tech is meant to make life easier for everyone, and tech talent is everywhere regardless of gender.

-There is definitely a place for women in tech – and this has been demonstrated by the current strides of women in the industry.
-The likes of Julie Zhuo (VP product design at Facebook), Anisha Jain (Design leader at Dropbox), and Brit Morin (CEO and Founder of Brit + Co) have shown us that women have a place in technology, although they have to work twice as much to earn recognition.
+There is a place for women in tech – this has been demonstrated by the recent strides of women in the industry.
+The likes of Julie Zhuo (VP of product design at Facebook), Anisha Jain (Design leader at Dropbox), and Brit Morin (CEO and Founder of Brit + Co) have shown us that women have a place in technology.
+However, they have to work twice as much to earn recognition.

 However, about 2/3 of women in the tech industry do not stay up to 15 years.
 Why?
-Men inspired work cultures that do not take women into consideration, family obligations of women – working mothers tend to quit their jobs more.
-This stats are prove that the tech industry needs to do better for women.
-Little ways companies can support women in technology are by building a more inclusive work culture, investing in women by building and developing leadership qualities in them, and promoting a network of women within the organization.
+Men inspired work cultures that do not consider women, family obligations of women – working mothers tend to quit their jobs more.
+These stats prove that the tech industry needs to do better for women.
+Little ways companies can support women in technology are by building a more inclusive work culture, investing in women by creating and developing leadership qualities, and promoting a network of women within the organization.

-Inclusion of women in technology should be top priority of every Tech Company and startup.
-The tech industry needs more women, and improved company culture that can help these women grow in their careers.
-This spring, Brave Achievers launched the second phase of GoCreate USA Product Design Bootcamp to train design enthusiasts.
-The Bootcamp focuses more on Black American women.
-Learn more about GoCreate USA, and join the waitlist for Fall.
+Including women in technology should be a top priority of every tech company and startup.
+The tech industry needs more women and improved company culture to help these women grow in their careers.